 Unidentified organic and inorganic compounds.
 Specific extinguishing methods : Use extinguishing measures that are appropriate to local circumstances and the surrounding environment.
-Special protective equipment for firefighters : Proper protective equipment including chemical resistant gloves are to be worn; chemical resistant suit is indicated if large contact with spilled product is expected.
+Special protective equipment for firefighters Proper protective equipment including chemical resistant gloves are to be worn; chemical resistant suit is indicated if large contact with spilled product is expected.
 Self-Contained Breathing Apparatus must be worn when approaching a fire in a confined space.
-Select fire fighter's clothing approved to relevant Standards (e.g. Europe: EN469).
+Select fire fighter's clothing approved to According to OSHA Hazard Communication Standard, 29 CFR 1910.1200 Version 2.1 Revision Date: 10/20/2017 Print Date: 10/21/2017 relevant Standards (e.g. Europe: EN469).
 SECTION 6.
-ACCIDENTAL RELEASE MEASURES Personal precautions, protective equipment and emergency procedures Personal precautions, protec- : Avoid contact with skin and eyes.
+ACCIDENTAL RELEASE MEASURES tive equipment and emergency procedures Personal precautions, protec- : Avoid contact with skin and eyes.
 Environmental precautions : Use appropriate containment to avoid environmental contamination.
 Prevent from spreading or entering drains, ditches or rivers by using sand, earth, or other appropriate barriers.
-Local authorities should be advised if significant spillages cannot be contained.

-Methods and materials for containment and cleaning up Slippery when spilt.
-Avoid accidents, clean up immediately.
-Prevent from spreading by making a barrier with sand, earth or other containment material.
+Methods and materials for containment and cleaning up : Prevent from spreading or entering into drains, ditches or rivers by using sand, earth, or other appropriate barriers.
+Additional advice : For guidance on selection of personal protective equipment see Chapter 8 of this Safety Data Sheet.
+For guidance on disposal of spilled material see Chapter 13 of this Safety Data Sheet.

-Reclaim liquid directly or in an absorbent.

-Soak up residue with an absorbent such as clay, sand or other

-suitable material and dispose of properly.

-Additional advice : For guidance on selection of personal protective equipment

-see Chapter 8 of this Safety Data Sheet.

-For guidance on disposal of spilled material see Chapter 13 of

-this Safety Data Sheet.

 SECTION 7.
-HANDLING AND STORAGE Technical measures : Use local exhaust ventilation if there is risk of inhalation of According to OSHA Hazard Communication Standard, 29 CFR 1910.1200 Version 11.3 Revision Date: 01/15/2016 Print Date: 05/02/2016 vapours, mists or aerosols.
+HANDLING AND STORAGE

+Technical measures : Use local exhaust ventilation if there is risk of inhalation of

+vapours, mists or aerosols.